 Receiving visitors was its own stressor.
 Because there were only two visitors allowed in her room at a time, and one of them had to be a parent, we had to take people back one at a time.
 Not so bad, except my husband and I are both from families of seven!
 And most of our siblings also have spouses or significant others, who were dying to meet our bundle.
 Honestly, if you’re not immediate family or a very close friend, do not expect to visit a baby who is in the NICU.

 “It must have been nice to deliver such a small baby.”

 Although my insides were very happy that she was only three pounds, I would gladly have carried and delivered a larger baby if it meant she would have been healthy and been able to come home.

-Although breast milk is magical, especially for babies that are under weight, I was not able to put her to breast because she would lose weight if exclusively breastfeeding.
+Although breast milk is magical, especially for underweight babies, I was not able to put her to the breast because she would lose weight if exclusively breastfeeding.
 Pumping and bottle feeding was our way of life, and that was just as wonderful.

 “Stop worrying, she’s being taken care of.”

 Again, do not tell a NICU mom to stop worrying.
 Just don’t!

 “I hope she doesn’t have mental or physical delays.”